OriginQ/VQNET2.0-tutorial-en/source/rst/nn.rst

     :param kernel: size of the max pooling windows
     :param strides: factor by which to downscale
-    :param padding: one of "none", "valid" or "same" ,defaults to "valid"
+    :param padding: one of "valid", "same" or tuple with integers specifies the padding value of column and row, defaults to "valid"
     :param name: name of the output layer
     :return: MaxPool2D layer